-More than one year ago, I’ve read an article about how someone hacked into DNS servers because they weren’t maintained anymore (link).
+More than one year ago, I've read an article about how someone hacked into DNS servers because they weren't maintained anymore (see The Journey to Hijacking a Country's TLD).
 In this post, the author mentions a protocol that almost disappeared, except on the computers he hacked into (which are old and unmaintained).
 That intrigued me, so I wanted to know a little more.

 In the first edition of UNIX, published in 1971, in order to find out who was currently logged in and active, you would use who.
 However, if you wanted to know when someone you wanted to meet was available, last time he was seen, where they currently are, and so on, this program wasn't very convenient.